microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#4472 - Windows Terminal Session Management.md

 To solve this issue, we'll  other than attempting to use the `WT_SESSION` environment variable.
-If a `wt.exe` process is spawned and that's in it's environment variables, it could try and ask the monarch for the peasant who's hosting the session corresponding to that GUID.
+If a `wt.exe` process is spawned and that's in its environment variables, it could try and ask the monarch for the peasant who's hosting the session corresponding to that GUID.
 This is more of a theoretical solution than anything else.